 Red Flag #7: No Warranty on Labor

 Every reputable flooring contractor in Austin should offer a labor warranty — typically one to two years — that covers installation defects.
 This is separate from the manufacturer's warranty on the flooring material itself.
 If a contractor does not offer a labor warranty, or offers one that is so full of exclusions it is meaningless, that tells you something about their confidence in their own work.
-At Capital City Flooring Austin, we stand behind every installation with a written labor warranty.
+At C & C Flooring Co., we stand behind every installation with a written labor warranty.
 If something goes wrong due to our installation, we fix it.
 That is the standard you should expect from any contractor you hire.